croz-ltd/klokwrk-project/support/docs/modulesAndPackages.md

 infrastructure helping with relaxing requirements of Groovy map constructor.
 The last two features can help create immutable objects and support simple mapping of data from one object into another.
 Quite often, this is more than enough for data mapping purposes without requiring any additional library.

-## Organizing packages
+## Basic package organization principles
-In the domain of separating **applications into packages**, several popular strategies are often mentioned.
+In the domain of separating **applications into packages**, several strategies are often mentioned.
 In most cases, we can hear about "packaging by layers" and "packaging by features" where packaging by features usually dominates (at least on paper).
 Also, there is an approach that combines these two - "packaging by layered features" [1].
+Also, if an application tries to follow a well-defined architecture (like hexagonal architecture, for example), there will be more guidelines and rules to follow.

 What about **packages in standalone libraries**?
-There are no features or layers to offer at least some guidance.
-We have to turn our attention to different abstractions like "components" or "toolboxes" and even sometimes apply packaging by "kind" in a very narrow scope, despite its lousy reputation [2].
+There are no features, layers, or architecture to offer at least some guidance.
+We have to turn our attention to different abstractions like
+"components" or "toolboxes" and even sometimes apply packaging by "kind" in a very narrow scope, despite its lousy reputation [2].

 The main principles are striving for a reasonable level of cohesion inside a package, trying to minimize accidental and unnecessary dependencies between packages, and avoiding cyclic dependencies at all costs (tools like [Sonargraph](https://www.hello2morrow.com/products/sonargraph/explorer) and [Structure 101](https://structure101.com) can be of great help here).
-Sometimes it is an easy and natural thing to do but often is not.
+Sometimes it is an easy and natural thing to do, but often is not.
 Learning from others' experiences and being familiar with some formalized guidance can help [3][4].
 However, you will commonly end up with your best judgment, and if something does not feel right, it should probably be changed somehow.

 When you are dealing with numerous modules, each containing a dozen of packages, applying some consistency rules can be a lifesaver.
 For example, in the `klokwrk-project`, each module's root package name tries to use a hierarchy derived from a module name.
-With consistent and organized module naming in place, we can end up with root packages that do not collide between themself in the entire system.
+With consistent and organized module naming in place, we can end up with root packages that do not collide across the entire system.
 For future maintenance and refactorings, this characteristic might be essential.
 Also, this is an excellent start for further packaging inside each module.

 Let's look at how all this works in `klokwrk-project` on a few examples.
 We will start with packaging for libraries.

-### Packaging for libraries
+## Packaging for libraries
-When organizing packages for libraries, `klokwrk-project` modules try to adhere to the principle of keeping high cohesion inside of packages while any circular dependency is strictly forbidden.
-At the module level, cohesion is not that important as on package level, so we might have modules addressing different things.
+When organizing packages for libraries, the `klokwrk-project` tries to adhere to the principle of keeping high cohesion inside of module's packages while any circular dependencies are strictly forbidden.
+At the module level, cohesion is not that important as on the package level, so we might have modules addressing different things.
 Yet these things still need to be close enough, allowing a module to have a meaningful and concrete name (avoid modules containing words like "common", "misc", "utilities", etc.), and that required 3rd party libraries are not entirely heterogeneous.

-Since we are extending or customizing features of concrete libraries, monitoring required 3rd party dependencies for a module is quite important.
+Since we are extending or customizing features of concrete libraries, it is quite important to monitor required 3rd party dependencies.
 If they are disparate, we might need more fine-grained modules.
-On the other hand, if we target specific higher-level consumers, we might want to include more heterogeneous features to avoid needless fine-grained modules that no one uses.
+On the other hand, if we target specific higher-level consumers, we might want to include more heterogeneous features to avoid too fine-grained modules that no one will use in isolation.

 The first example (Image 5) shows the packaging of `cargotracker-lib-axon-cqrs` and `cargotracker-lib-axon-logging` modules dealing with different aspects of the Axon framework.